gomerudo/tuetimeseries/exercises/exercise2_2.md

                ME     RMSE      MAE       MPE     MAPE       ACF1 Theil's U Test set 0.252298 12.14458 9.055294 -33.09975 40.53651 -0.2926688 0.1850336
 ```

-The RMSE behaves similarly to the previous example.Indeed, the fitted values look pretty close to the last model.

-This is not a clear indicator of the performance of the model.
-So we proceed to forecast and evaluate normality of the residuals and partial autocorrelations.

 To verify normality of the residuals, we first forecast 10 values: